Hamza Bendelladj: Mode of operation

-Using malicious software called "SpyEye", Bendelladj under the pseudonyms "BX1" or "Daniel HB", broke into the computers of the banks or private individuals to acquire passwords and identification codes.
-Once he took control of an account, he emptied them.
+Using malicious software called "SpyEye", Bendelladj under the pseudonyms "BX1" or "Daniel HB", broke into the computers of banks and private individuals to acquire passwords and identification codes.
+Once he took control of an account, he emptied it.

 Arrest

 After a three-year chase, Bendelladj was arrested on January 7, 2013 by Thai police while making a stopover in Bangkok in transit between Malaysia and Egypt.
 He did not resist arrest.
 He said goodbye to his family as he was arrested and his wife and daughter continued their journey to Egypt without him.
 He earned the nickname "Smiling Hacker" due to the smile on his face during his media presentation on all the photos taken after his arrest even when handcuffed.
 According to Thai police, Bendelladj was in the top 10 most wanted by the FBI.

-Despite much false information on the internet Bendelladj did not get sentenced to death, and claims saying he donated any money to charity are almost impossible to verify.
-Trial documents did not mention any donations or charity activities.
+Despite much information on the internet Bendelladj did not get sentenced to death, and claims saying he donated any money to charity are almost impossible to verify.
+Trial documents did not mention any donations or charity activities, making the claim of charity disputed and not known for sure.